jr0jas/es6-babel/README.md

 1. Open a command prompt, and navigate (cd) to the es6-babel directory.

-...Type the following command to create a package.json file:
+...
+Type the following command to create a package.json file:

 ```
 npm init